scottgriv/Palm-Tree/README.md

 3. Start the `MySQL Database` and `Apache Web Server` services.
 Optionally, you can install these as a service if you're  using windows so the web server automatically starts and serves **Palm Tree** if the PC ever restarts or shuts down and comes back up:
     > First step to install Apache service, run XAMPP Control Panel as Administrator, then click the Apache service button located on the left side of Apache components, click next and “Click Yes to Install the Apache Service” window will open, then click Yes to continue.
 4. Go to the `phpMyAdmin` portal and import the SQL database script `palm_tree.sql` located in the `sql` folder.
+- **NOTE:** The below two changes are to correct the application from the default Docker install above.
 5. Update the `sql/config.ini` file changing `db_host = db` to `db_host = localhost`.
+6. Update the `container` class menu links in the `container.php` file From/To:
+     - From: `/customers.php` To: `/Palm-Tree/customers.php`
+     - From: `/configure.php` To: `/Palm-Tree/configure.php`
+     - From: `/email.php` To: `/Palm-Tree/email.php`
+- Alternatively, you can update the `httpd.conf` file to set your default index page for your localhost to the `Palm-Tree` directory.

-6. Go to your web browser and navigate to the URL: `http://localhost/Palm-Tree` and you should be redirected to the main application page.
+7. Go to your web browser and navigate to the URL: `http://localhost/Palm-Tree` and you should be redirected to the main application page.

 ***Closing:***